spatkar94/HistoTME/README.md

 ```

 ## Inference
-We have provided updated scripts for running inference using HistoTME, our pan cancer model.
-HistoTMEv2 can be run in two modes: bulk and spatial.
-Bulk mode generates signature scores for the whole slide image or patient.
+We have provided updated scripts for running inference using HistoTME.
+Our latest model can now be run in two modes: bulk and spatial.
+Bulk mode generates signature scores for the whole slide or patient.
 Whereas spatial mode generates tile-level scores

 For bulk mode run the following.
 This code operates on the entire cohort
 ```